 Maremma, the Lesser Known Tuscany

-In Maremma, a lesser-visiited and more rustic part of Tuscany is where you'll find Tenuta di Paganico, an agricultural and livestock breeding estate, and one of the finest examples of sustainable agriculture in the world.
+In Maremma, a less visited and more rustic part of Tuscany is where you'll find Tenuta di Paganico, an agricultural and livestock breeding estate, and one of the finest examples of sustainable agriculture in the world.

-Here there was a huge change in the landscape in Maremma.
-The soil was markedly different, light brown because of the amount of clay.
+The landscape of Maremma was markedly different than what we'd seen in Tuscany, the soil a light brown because of the amount of clay.
 There were no longer vineyards, just hay fields.
-Most amazing of all was an area where swamp has been turned into rice fields, the only place in Tuscany growing rice!
-In between fields there were lots and lots of woods.
-You never lose interest in this part of Italy because there’s something new around every bend.
+And most amazing of all was an area where swamp has been turned into rice fields, the only place in Tuscany growing rice!
+In between fields there were stretches of heavily wooded areas.
+You just never lose interest in this part of Italy because there’s something new around every bend.

 Organic & Sustainable